-Prerequisites: AC 213, MK 203, FIN 303, MGT 353, and MGT 363
+Prerequisites: FIN 303 and MGT 353

-MGT 473 CAPSIM BUSINESS SIMULATION 3 CR
+MGT 473 CAPSIM BUSINESS SIMULATION 3-0-3

 This course through competitive simulations, will teach the importance of team work, strategic planning and the impact of decision- making within a business entity.
 Small teams will manage a business entity throughout the course.
 Teams will make and submit decisions regarding functional areas of the entity, including research and development, production, marketing, finance, and human resources.
 The decisions will then be analyzed and feedback given on how the decisions would have impacted the entity.
 Teams will be competing with other teams across the globe, and they will see immediately how their decisions position their given entity in the global business arena.
-Prerequisites: Completion of all business core courses or permission of the dean of the school of Professional Studies.
+Prerequisites: Completion of all business core courses or permission of the Dean of the College of Graduate and Professional Studies.

-MGT 483 CAPSTONE 3 CR
+MGT 483 CAPSTONE 3-0-3

-This capstone course will provide students with the opportunity to integrate and synthesize previous course work in business to complete a primary research project.
+This capstone course will provide students with the opportunity to integrate and synthesize previous coursework in business to complete a primary research project.
 Students will identify a problem, research potential solutions and survey impacted groups.
 By analyzing the data collected, the student will complete a report and make recommendations.
 The final report will be presented.
 This course is the capstone business course and should be taken the semester before graduation.
-Prerequisites: Completion of all business core courses or permission of the dean of the school of Professional Studies.
+Prerequisites: Completion of all business core courses or permission of the Dean of the College of Graduate and Professional Studies.